The Number Is Not Your Number

 This guide presents the most current survival data available, drawn from the National Cancer Institute's SEER program, the American Cancer Society, and peer-reviewed oncology research.
-We present this information because informed patients make better decisions — not to cause fear, but to empower you.
+The goal is not to offer false comfort.
+It is to give you the kind of precise, actionable information that changes outcomes — because with mesothelioma, it genuinely can.

-- Patient age and overall health — Younger, healthier patients tolerate aggressive treatment
+- Patient age and overall health — Younger patients with good functional status tolerate aggressive, life-extending treatment

-- Treatment received — Multimodal therapy (surgery + chemo + radiation) produces the best outcomes
+- Treatment received — Multimodal therapy combining surgery, chemotherapy, and immunotherapy produces the best outcomes

-The median overall survival for all mesothelioma patients combined is approximately 12 to 21 months from diagnosis, according to NCI SEER data.
-However, this number includes patients of all ages, stages, and treatment statuses — including those who receive no active treatment.
-For patients who receive treatment, outcomes are measurably better.
+The median overall survival across all patients and all circumstances is approximately 12 to 21 months from diagnosis, per NCI SEER data.
+Among patients who receive active treatment, outcomes are measurably and significantly better.

-The following table presents survival data for malignant pleural mesothelioma based on NCI SEER staging categories and published clinical data:
+The following data reflects survival outcomes for malignant pleural mesothelioma by stage, drawn from NCI SEER staging categories and published clinical research:

 | Stage | Description | Median Survival | 2-Year Survival | 5-Year Survival |